postwait/node-amqp/README.md

 If the exchange argument is left out `'amq.topic'` will be used.

-Ths method will emit `'queueUnbindOk'` when complete.
+This method will emit `'queueUnbindOk'` when complete.

 ### queue.bind_headers([exchange,] routing)